Russia’s attack on Ukraine came after months of denials it would attack

 What counts as an ‘invasion’ or as ‘lethal aid’?
 Here’s what some terms from the Russia-Ukraine crisis really mean.

-Leonid Slutsky, a Russian member of parliament and chairman of the Russian State Duma Committee on Foreign Affairs, wrote on his Telegram account that Western media outlets were publishing “fairy tales about Russia’s plans to attack Ukraine.”
+Leonid Slutsky, a Russian member of parliament and chairman of the Russian State Duma Committee on Foreign Affairs, wrote on his Telegram account in December that Western media outlets were publishing “fairy tales about Russia’s plans to attack Ukraine.”

 “The flywheel of pumping up the anti-Russian hysteria is at full speed,” Slutsky wrote.

-As the Russian military buildup continued in January, U.S. officials warned that Russia was likely to plan a “false flag” operation that would give in a pretext to invade Ukraine.
+As the Russian military buildup continued in January, U.S. officials warned that Russia was likely to plan a “false flag” operation that would give a pretext to invade Ukraine.
 At a Jan.
-17 news conference, Russian Foreign Minister Sergey Lavrov dismissed talk of the “so-called Russian invasion of Ukraine.”
+17 news conference, Russian Foreign Minister Sergey Lavrov dismissed talk of a “so-called Russian invasion of Ukraine.”

 American officials were “spreading complete disinformation that we are preparing a provocation all but attacking the Russian-speaking population in Donbass in order to obtain the pretext for that very invasion,” Lavrov told reporters in Moscow.

-“We call on the British Foreign Office to stop provocative activities, stop spreading nonsense and focus on studying the history of the Tatar-Mongol yoke,” a Foreign Ministry representative told news Russian agency Tass.
+“We call on the British Foreign Office to stop provocative activities, stop spreading nonsense and focus on studying the history of the Tatar-Mongol yoke,” a Foreign Ministry representative told Russian news agency Tass.

-After President Biden spoke with Putin about the situation on Feb.
-12, Kremlin Foreign Affairs adviser Yuri Ushakov rejected claims that an attack was imminent.
+After Biden spoke with Putin about the situation on Feb.
+12, Kremlin foreign affairs adviser Yuri Ushakov rejected claims that an attack was imminent.
 “Hysteria has reached its peak,” Ushakov told reporters.

 Other Russian officials began mocking reports of an imminent invasion.
 “Wars in Europe rarely start on a Wednesday,” Lavrov said after Feb.
 16, a date that had been mooted as a potential invasion, came and went.